Grand Lodge of Cyprus: Founding of the Grand Lodge of Cyprus

 Note that there have been several regular elections held since 2006, each ushering in several new grand officers.

+As of the 28th of May, 2022 with the unanimous decision of its members, ΖΗΝΩΝ ("ZENON") Lodge of Limassol joined the Grand Lodge of Cyprus.

 Consecration

 The Grand Lodge of Cyprus was legally constituted and founded by the Grand Lodge of Greece, the Grand Lodge of Austria, and the Grand Lodge of Pennsylvania on October 8, 2006.
 Members of the following jurisdictions were also present for the ceremony:

 Significant Events Since Founding

 Steady Growth

 The Grand Lodge of Cyprus has experienced steady growth since its founding, a trend that has increased with the expansion of recognition by other international bodies of freemasons and with 2010's normalization of relations with the United Grand Lodge of England and with their District Grand Lodge of Cyprus.
 The Grand Lodge of Cyprus is now made up of 14 lodges.
 In addition to Greek, specific lodges conduct their meetings in English, German, Italian, or other languages as noted: